 Prerequisite: DHCT 3301/DHBS 4301.

 These clinical sessions combine both basic and advanced dental hygiene skills with time management techniques essential for private practice.
 Root planning, sealant application, ultrasonic instrumentation, amalgam polishing, and nutritional counseling will be emphasized.
 Rotations to other departments will be continued.

-Clinical Seminar IV
+DHCT 3402/DHBS 4402 Clinical Seminar IV

+2 credit hours (2 lec.)
 This course will provide an opportunity for the student to clarify values and discuss treatment of special needs patients.
 The student will discuss professional ethics, laws governing the practice of dentistry and dental hygiene, malpractice, and liability.

-Community Dental Health Practice
+DHCT 3403/DHBS 4403 Community Dental Health Practice